-From the tarmac to the streets, the Air Force 1 got a luxurious treatment with an elegant release of the Just Don Air Force 1 High through a collaboration between Nike and Don C. This Nike casual shoe is brimming with textural detailing using premium materials such as smooth, tumbled, and snakeskin leather.
-This Air Force 1 High white/white sneaker is the most ambitious in the AF100 lineup dropped as part of the Complex Con 2017 held in December.
+The Air Force 1 received a luxurious treatment with the drop of the Just Don Air Force 1 High through a collaboration between Nike and Don C. This Nike casual shoe is brimming with textural detailing using premium materials such as smooth, tumbled, and snakeskin leather.
+This Air Force 1 High White/white sneaker is the most ambitious in the AF100 lineup dropped as part of the Complex Con 2017 held in December.

-Influenced by the Air Force 1, Air Force 2, and Air Force 3, this sneaker profile boasts some gold accent on the strap ring, top end eyelets, aglets, and lace locks that bears “Just” on one pair and “Don” on the other pair.
+Influenced by the Air Force 1, Air Force 2, and Air Force 3, this sneaker profile boasts some gold accent on the strap ring, top-end eyelets, aglets, and lace locks that bear “Just” on one and “Don” on the other pair.
 This much-favored design initially retailed at $200.

 Nike Air Force 1 High BHM

-Nike has been observing the Black History Month since 2005 by emphasizing the unique elements of the Pan-African heritage through annual commemorative sneaker releases.
-The AF1 is one of the silhouettes that have been part of the annual BHM pack from the time this tradition in Nike started.
+The AF1 is one of the silhouettes that have been part of the yearly Black History Month pack from when this tradition in Nike started.

-For the 2018 collection, the Pan-African flag was the inspiration behind the design of the Nike AF1 which displayed the red, green and black colors across the entire upper down to the midsole.
+For the 2018 collection, the Pan-African flag was the inspiration behind the Nike AF1 design, which displayed the red, green, and black colors across the entire upper down to the midsole.
 Apart from having a soft tumbled leather upper, it bears a gold detailing on its Swoosh branding, aglets, and heel logo, while the wordmark EQUALITY stretches around the ankle strap.

 PSNY x AF1 High

-New York’s design duo and masterminds behind the street savvy clothing label the Public School, Dao-Yi Chow and Maxwell Osborne created their own vision of the iconic sneaker with a deconstructed PSNY x AF1 High silhouette.
+New York’s design duo and masterminds behind the street-savvy clothing label the Public School, Dao-Yi Chow, and Maxwell Osborne created their vision of the iconic sneaker with a deconstructed PSNY x AF1 High silhouette.
 Dropped on September 5, 2018, this Public School New York AF1 kick turned up in black, white, and grey colorways.

-The resurfaced look, a mishmash version of the Air Force 1 Low, Mid, and High dished out the customary ankle strap and instead added a pull strap on the heel.
-The extended paneling on the rear sides are takeaways from the typical Highs which appear like the tail of the Air Force One aircraft.
-The eyestay was also tweaked and turned into a reversible and removable form that encourages users to experiment on their casual wear styling.
+The resurfaced look, a mishmash version of the Air Force 1 Low, Mid, and High, dished out the customary ankle strap and added a pull strap on the heel.
+The extended paneling on the rear sides are takeaways from the typical Highs, which appear like the tail of the Air Force One aircraft.
+The eyestay was also tweaked and turned into a reversible and removable form that encourages users to experiment with their casual wear styling.

-- The creative mind behind AF1, Bruce Kilgore took cues from the façade of the Cathedral of Notre Dame in designing the contours of the sole.
+- The creative mind behind AF1, Bruce Kilgore, took cues from the façade of the Cathedral of Notre Dame in designing the sole's contours.

-- This shoe was inspired by Nike Air Approach hiking cleats.
+- Nike Air Approach hiking cleats inspired this shoe.

-- Upon its release in 1982, Nike enlisted six NBA players to introduce the Air Force 1.
-Later known as the “original six,” the group is comprised of Moses Malone, Mychal Thompson, Bobby Jones, Calvin Natt, Jamaal Wilkes, and Michael Cooper.
-To endorse and market the new shoe, each of the six players was among the first ones to receive the AF1 in the OG white/gray colorway.
+- Upon its release in 1982, six NBA players were enlisted to introduce the Air Force 1.
+Later known as the “original six,” the group comprises Moses Malone, Mychal Thompson, Bobby Jones, Calvin Natt, Jamaal Wilkes, and Michael Cooper.
+Each of the six players was among the first to receive the AF1 in the OG white/gray colorway to endorse and market the new shoe.

 - The Air Force 1 is nicknamed Uptowns, while the 2007 version is also branded Air Force XXV.